onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-07-25-2025.md

 * <ins>Cryptography</ins>
-  * Passkeys: PR review
+  * Passkeys: Completed flow-go-sdk PR review
-  * Proof of Possession: Completed the blog and it is now ready to be published.
-  * multi-SPoCK: Starting reading another PoP-based proof of BLS multi signature.
-  * Threshold signature: addressed security report through minor improvement of the repo comments
-  * Crypto library: Tried Devin AI in a long refactor task.

-* <ins>Other</ins>
+  * Multi-SPoCK:
+    * Finished reading the Ristenpart proof of multi-BLS unforgeability under PoP (minor game details used to lower attack bounds will be revisited in the future)
+    * Working on elevating the current simple-SPoCK unforgeability proof (2020) from KOSK to PoP (task in progress and will continue)

 **This sprint**

 * <ins>Overload resilience</ins>